jqjacq/Fetch-Random-Joke/README.md

 ### About The Project
 This project displays random jokes to the user.
 The user clicks on a button to get a new joke and clicks on another button to reveal the answer.
-It was built using Vanilla JS and retrieves data using className OOP
+It was built using Vanilla JS and retrieves data using class constructor OOP

 ### Features
-- Generates random jokes and reveals answer to the joke.
+- Generates random jokes and reveals the answer to the joke.
-- Built using VanillaJS
+- Built using VanillaJS.
-- Retrieves data from a pubic API using class constructor (OOP), async-await, event listeners, and DOM manipulation
+- Retrieves data from a public API using the class constructor (OOP), fetch, async-await, event listeners, and DOM manipulation.

 ### Usage
 Simply click on the "Random Joke" button to display a new joke.